 - Allow for the easy administration of all HCI resources from a single view, and eliminates the need for separate management solutions for servers, storage networks, storage, and virtualization.

 - Hyper-converged infrastructure benefits:

-- Software-defined storage: Storage in a hyper converged infrastructure is software-defined.
-The storage nodes act as one highly-reliable and redundant pool of storage.
+- Software-defined storage: Storage in a hyper-converged infrastructure is software-defined.
+The storage nodes act as one highly-reliable and a redundant pool of storage.
 Should one node go down, the rest will remain unaffected?